Mischkedb/Mischkedb/README.md

 - 👋 Hi, I’m @Mischkedb
-- 👀 I’m interested in development in General .
+- 👀 I’m interested in development in general .
 - 🌱 I’m currently in my second year of my Bsc Computing degree though I am already 32 years old.
 - 💞️ I’m looking to collaborate on any projects that would give me more real life experience.
 I am interested in front-end and backend.
 - 📫 How to reach me mischkedb@gmail.com